 Exposure therapy is a type of cognitive-behavioral therapy.
-Exposure therapy reduces the physical or emotional distress you experience when confronted with a particular object, situation, or distressing thought or memory.
-During exposure therapy counseling, you may relive a traumatic experience, confront a feared object or situation, or deal with a distressing thought while in a controlled environment.
+It reduces the physical or emotional distress you feel when confronted with a particular object, situation, or distressing thought or memory.
+During this type of counseling, you may relive a traumatic experience, confront a feared object or situation, or deal with a distressing thought.
+But you do it while in a controlled environment.

-During this type of therapy, a counselor helps you while you remember or visualize the feared object or distressing thought.
-The counselor also helps you work through the physical and emotional distress that may occur during this experience.
-Confronting and learning to cope with the distressing feelings gradually reduces your symptoms.
+During this type of therapy, a counselor helps you while you remember or use your mind to see the feared object or distressing thought.
+The counselor also helps you work through the physical and emotional distress that you may feel during this experience.
+You confront and learn to cope with the distressing feelings gradually.
+And this reduces your symptoms.

 - Talk about your fears, thoughts, or feelings of distress.